 “Please forgive me.”

-Very, very important words, indeed!
-And this was a very important message for us all to prayerfully consider.
-Please know that just because you and your spouse are both say you are “Christians” it doesn’t mean that you have a Christ-centered marriage.
+Those are very important words, indeed!
+And this was an important message for us all to prayerfully consider.
+Please know that just because you and your spouse claim that you are “Christians” it doesn’t mean that you have a Christ-centered marriage.
 You must both love Christ and follow and live by the teachings of Jesus.

 “Do not merely listen to the word and so deceive yourselves.
 Do what it says.
 Anyone who listens to the word but does not do what it says is like a man who looks at his face in a mirror.
 After looking at himself, he goes away and immediately forgets what he looks like.
 But the man who looks intently into the perfect law that gives freedom, and continues to do this, not forgetting what he has heard, but doing it —he will be blessed in what he does.